 For instance, Amazon recently entered the pharmaceutical distribution sector with its acquisition of PillPack.
 Meanwhile, Google has increased its stake in health insurance startup Oscar Health to 10% with its recent $375M investment.

-Below, we compiled a list of the top 10 tech companies in the US by market cap (as of 9/6/18) and analyzed their private market activity in the healthcare space.
+Below, we compiled a list of the top 10 tech companies in the US by market cap (as of 9/6/18) and analyzed their private healthcare market activity.

 - General Electric